 Acute lymphoblastic leukemia (ALL) is the most common pediatric cancer and the leading cause of death in kids with cancer.
 About 15% of these cases are a subtype called T cell ALL (T-ALL) and these patients are historically linked with poor prognosis.
 While clinical outcomes have improved with intense chemotherapy, ultimately about a quarter of these patients will relapse.
 In these cases, the survival prognosis is abysmal.
-In addition, the intensive chemotherapy produces significant side effects associated with the toxicity of these approaches.
+In addition, intensive chemotherapy produces significant side effects associated with the toxicity of these approaches.
 The design of tumor-specific therapies to improve outcomes and reduce off-target toxicity is vital.
 Our laboratory investigations have identified a novel therapeutic target in pediatric T-ALL–a protein called KDM6B.
-Genetic suppression of KDM6B in murine models inhibits development of pediatric T-ALL, but is much less detrimental to healthy blood-forming stem cells.
+Genetic suppression of KDM6B in murine models inhibits the development of pediatric T-ALL but is much less detrimental to healthy blood-forming stem cells.
 This suggests KDM6B is a good drug target because inhibition is harmful to cancer cells, but should be less toxic for the patient.

 In this proposal, we will use leukemia cells from pediatric T-ALL patients to translate our findings from murine models into a more clinical setting.
 We will also use genetic tools to identify the precise regions of the KDM6B protein that facilitate its cancer-promoting functions.
 We will use this information to design a new, more specific drug to target this protein.
-We hope this work will lead to the development of a new therapy for high-risk pediatric T-ALL patients who have a high likelihood of treatment failure or have suffered relapse.
+We hope this work will lead to the development of a new therapy for high-risk pediatric T-ALL patients who have a high likelihood of treatment failure or have suffered a relapse.

 Project Update - June 1, 2020